 How does it work?

-Before you carry out any work, you must get written approval from us, and in some cases also from your mortgage lender.
-You may also need planning permission and building regulations approvals.
+For any major works such as a new kitchen or bathroom, or even an extension, you'll need written approval from us, and in some cases also from your mortgage lender - you may also need planning permission and building regulations approvals!

 Your shared ownership home is just that – jointly owned between you and us, so when you’re ready to sell and move on, we’re here to help.

 As part of your lease, we have eight weeks to help sell your share to someone looking for home like yours with shared ownership.

 During these eight weeks, we’ll advertise your home on our website and the Help to Buy website to help find you a buyer.
 If after this time we haven’t found a buyer for your share, we’ll still market your home – but you’ll also be able to market your share, either yourself or through an estate agent of your choice.